291 people have watched this webinar. Of those, 73 have contributed $806 so far. Our goal is $5,000.

-Next City and The High Line present this speaker series as a unique intersection of art, design, and urbanism.
+Watch this two-part webinar series, produced in a partnership between Next City and The High Line Network, as we examine the unique intersection of art, design, and urbanism.

 January 28, 2021

 Join Next City for the second of two virtual conversations in our series, “The Future of Monumentality,” as we examine the past, present, and future of public monuments from the unique intersection of art, design, and urbanism.
 The speaker series, moderated by New York Times critic Salamishah Tillet, is co-presented in partnership with the High Line.